wakatime/vim-wakatime/README.md

 * `:WakaTimeApiKey` - change the api key saved in your `~/.wakatime.cfg`
 * `:WakaTimeDebugEnable` - enable debug mode (may slow down Vim so disable when finished debugging)
 * `:WakaTimeDebugDisable` - disable debug mode
-* `:WakaTimeScreenRedrawEnable` - enable screen redraw to prevent artifacts
+* `:WakaTimeScreenRedrawEnable` - enable screen redraw to prevent artifacts (only for Vim < 8.0)
-* `:WakaTimeScreenRedrawEnableAuto` - redraw screen when plugin takes too long
+* `:WakaTimeScreenRedrawEnableAuto` - redraw screen when plugin takes too long (only for Vim < 8.0)
-* `:WakaTimeScreenRedrawDisable` - disable screen redraw for performance
+* `:WakaTimeScreenRedrawDisable` - disable screen redraw

 #### Vimrc Settings: